azlibdar/react-customs/CONTRIBUTING.md

 ### 1. Developing a New Hook

 - First, open an issue proposing the new hook.
-- Use the `feature` branch for your work.
+- Create the `feature` branch for your work.
 - **Update the version in package.json:**
   - Increment the middle number.
 For example, change `1.0.0` to `1.1.0`.
   - Alternatively, you can use `npm version minor`.